 Find out more about applying for your Practising Certificate.

 If you have already applied under the previous process

 The registration process for the Experience pathway: S13 was updated in December 2021.
-Don’t worry if you are partway through the process using the old application template.
-If you were told by us to proceed to Stage Two under the previous registration process, you can continue using this template.
+If you were told by us to proceed to Stage Two under the previous registration process, you may continue.
 However, we encourage everyone to use the new improved template.
 Starting at ‘Part 2: Practice Study’ on the updated template equates to Stage Two of the previous process.